Michael Dobson (businessman): Career

 Dobson has been the chairman of Schroders since April 2016.
-Previously, he served as chief executive of Schroders from November 2001 to April 2016.
+Previously, he was chief executive of Schroders from November 2001 to April 2016.
 From 1973 to 2000, he worked at Morgan Grenfell and Deutsche Bank.
-He served as chief executive at Morgan Grenfell Group from 1989 to 1996 and member of the board of managing directors of Deutsche Bank AG from 1996 to 2000.
+He was chief executive at Morgan Grenfell Group from 1989 to 1996 and member of the board of managing directors of Deutsche Bank AG from 1996 to 2000.

 Dobson founded asset management firm Beaumont Capital Management in 2000, which was acquired by Schroders in 2001.

 His move from CEO to chairman of Schroders was widely criticised; for example, in The Independent, "City in uproar as Schroder's tycoons flout the rules on good governance".

-Dobson serves as the chairman of the investment board of the Cambridge University endowment fund and a member of the advisory committee of the staff retirement plan of the International Monetary Fund.
+Dobson is the chairman of the investment board of the Cambridge University endowment fund and a member of the advisory committee of the staff retirement plan of the International Monetary Fund.

 Dobson stepped down as chairman of Schroders in April 2022 and was succeeded by Elizabeth Corley.
 He then joined Berkeley Group Holdings as chairman in September that year.